fbpx

 Webster Springs, WV

 Designed by Senator E.H.
 Morton, construction of this house began in 1909 and was finished in 1912.
-Each room has a different type of native wood; curly birch, oak, cherry, walnut, etc. all from the Cherry River Boom and Lumber Company.
-It was the first home to have electricity in the county.
-Many political meetings … Continue reading Morton Mansion
+Each room has a different type of native wood; curly birch, oak, cherry, … Continue reading Morton Mansion

 Salt Sulphur Well & Veterans Memorial